jbakse/site_builder/docs/text/index.md

 <div><b>Hello, World!</b></div>
 ```

 HTML is text, and it can be represented by a text string.
-But not all text strings are valid HTML, because in HTML the order of the characters is meaningful.
+But not all text strings are valid HTML.
 HTML is a [formal language](https://en.wikipedia.org/wiki/Formal_language) and it has a [formal grammar](https://en.wikipedia.org/wiki/Formal_grammar), a set of rules that define which sequences of characters are valid.
 Only strings that meet those rules can be properly understood by code that expects HTML.

 [Context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) are a subtype of formal grammars that are useful for generating text.
-A context-free grammar is a set of replacement rules.
+A context-free grammar is described as a set of replacement rules.
 Each rule represents a legal replacement of one symbol with zero, one, or more other symbols.
 In a context-free grammar, these rules don't consider the symbols before or after the symbol being replaced (the context).

 The following example demonstrates using a context-free grammar to generate a short story.
-This example uses [Tracery](https://github.com/galaxykate/tracery), created by Kate Compton](http://www.galaxykate.com/).
+This example uses [Tracery](https://github.com/galaxykate/tracery), created by [Kate Compton](http://www.galaxykate.com/).
 The [Cheap Bots, Done Quick](https://cheapbotsdonequick.com/) service lets you [make twitterbots](http://programminghistorian.github.io/ph-submissions/lessons/intro-to-twitterbots) very quickly using Tracery.
+You can learn more about Tracery by watching this [talk (16:16)](https://www.gdcvault.com/play/1023377/Tech) by Kate Compton.

 ::: js-lab